WildMaps/WildMaps/README.md

 - **Feedback and Ideas**: Share your feedback, suggestions, and ideas for improving WildMaps.
 Open an issue in the relevant repository to start a discussion or propose new features.

 - **Spread the Word**: Help us raise awareness about WildMaps by sharing the project with your friends, communities, and social media networks.
 Together, we can create a strong network of biodiversity enthusiasts and make a positive impact.

+## License

+This project is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+You are free to use, modify, and distribute the project, as long as you provide attribution to WildMaps and any relevant contributors.